remkohdev/geopandas-workshop/README.md

 - Select an Object Storage from the drop-down menu.
 This is used to store the notebooks and data.
 - click `Create`.

 * If no Storage is listed, add a new Data Storage,

 	![](../images/project-add-storage.png)

-  * On the right half of the window, click the `Add` link to define object storage for the project,
+  * Click the `Add` link to define object storage for the project,
   * A new window or tab will open to create Cloud Object Storage,
   * Select the `Lite` option,
   * Click `Create`,